 Steve Groom (PML)

-The innovation team will consider all aspects of the project and its outputs from the innovation perspective and advise on appropriate mechanisms, opportunities or approaches to develop promising ideas or services, based on existing national activities that could be exported to Portugal.
+The innovation team considers all aspects of the project and its outputs from the innovation perspective and advises on appropriate mechanisms, opportunities or approaches to develop promising ideas or services, based on existing national activities that could be exported to Portugal.

 The team consists of: